 Place all ingredients into a big pot, bring to a boil, then simmer uncovered until mixture thickens, about one hour.
 Stir regularly.
 Draw a wooden spoon across the bottom of the pan.
 If no running liquid is left, it is ready.
 The surface will be shiny.

 Using a ladle, pour the cooked mixture through a wide funnel into hot sterilized canning jars.
 It is helpful to set the jars on thick newspapers or tea towels before pouring.
 Allow the jars to cool, which might take 3 – 4 hours.
 Once cooled, the jars can be stored in the fridge where they will keep a very long time.
-If you want to store at room temperature in the pantry, process the jars in a hot water bath according to your canning manual, usually for 10 minutes.
+If you want to store at room temperature in the pantry, process the jars in a hot water bath according to your canning manual.